esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 ::: challenge

 ## Exercise 3:
-In our example several settings have been hard-coded into the model:
+In our example, several settings have been hard-coded into the model:

-- the total simulation time to run this sub-model `tmax`
+- the total simulation time to run this sub-model, `tmax`
-- the time step to use `dt`
+- the time step to use, `dt`
-- and the model parameter `k`
+- and the model parameter, `k`

 Change the code such that we request these settings from the MUSCLE manager.